Hapfel1/fromsoftware-troubleshooter/README.md

 ## Usage

-Download `FromSoftware Troubleshooter.exe` from Releases and run it.
+Download the latest Release and choose either Linux or Windows, unpack it and run it.
 Select the game you want to troubleshoot.

 ## Building from Source